INFOSYS221-2021/lab09-group-4-4/README.md

 https://deckofcardsapi.com/api/deck/new/shuffle/?deck_count=1

-2:<br\>
+2:
-Shuffle Cards<br\>
+* Shuffle Cards
-Draw a card,
+* Draw a card,
-Reshuffle the cards,
+* Reshuffle the cards,
-Get a new deck,
+* Get a new deck,
-Get partial decks (specific suits or cards),
+* Get partial decks (specific suits or cards),
-Adding to piles,
+* Adding to piles,
-shuffling piles,
+* Shuffling piles,
-Listing cards in a pile,
+* Listing cards in a pile,
-Drawing from pile
+* Drawing from pile

 3:
 https://deckofcardsapi.com/api/deck/new/?jokers_enabled=true